Financial Aid FAQs

 Carnegie Mellon Tuition Payment Plan

-The Carnegie Mellon Tuition Payment Plan allows students to pay amounts due to the university in manageable monthly installments and provides the convenience of enrolling and making payments online through Tuition Management Systems (TMS).
-Annual and semester plans are available for a low enrollment fee.
+The Carnegie Mellon Tuition Payment Plan allows students to pay amounts due to the university in manageable monthly installments and provides the convenience of enrolling and making payments online.
+Annual and semester (Fall and Spring only) plans are available for a low enrollment fee.